Frequently Asked Questions

 Market scanning using TradingView's Pine Screener is restricted to plans that are Premium or higher.

-FlowMap is a tool that gives access to information other market participants might not see, such as resting liquidity or liquidations.
-In other words, FlowMap provides greater amount and greater detail of information.
+SubFlow Terminal is a tool that gives access to information other market participants might not see, such as resting liquidity or liquidations.
+In other words, SubFlow Terminal provides greater amount and greater detail of information.

-Just like a screwdriver doesn't automatically make one a great builder, FlowMap doesn't turn anyone a great trader automatically by itself.
-Users should take proper time to go over the guides to understand underlying theory and nuances involved to get the most out of FlowMap.
+Just like a screwdriver doesn't automatically make one a great builder, SubFlow Terminal doesn't turn anyone a great trader automatically by itself.
+Users should take proper time to go over the guides to understand underlying theory and nuances involved to get the most out of SubFlow Terminal.

 Do you have a chat group?